SansGuidon/bookmarks/QUOTES.md

 * [Zen Sayings](http://www.sacred-texts.com/bud/zen/sayings.htm) - Zen masters say "Don't seek the truth - just drop your opinions"
 * Measure the size of the problem, then implement actions.
 [Francisco Cobos](https://twitter.com/CodeWisdom/status/952911760134156288)
 * No matter what the problem is, it's always a people problem.
 [Gerald M. Weinberg](http://www.softwarequotes.com/)
+* Hiring people to write code to sell is not the same as hiring people to design and build durable, usable, dependable software.
+[Larry Constantine](http://www.amazon.com/Beyond-Chaos-Managing-Software-Development/dp/0201719606)